-1 RAINING AND DE VELOPMENT £5000 Allocation to support individual teacher appraisal projects that target groups of pupils including those entitled to Pupil Premium.
+TRAINING AND D EVELOPMENT £5000 Allocation to support individual teacher appraisal projects that target groups of pupils including those entitled to Pupil Premium.
 Teachers will have the opportunity to analyse data, identify barriers to learning for particular groups of pupils and implement strategies to reduce and remove these barriers.
 In particular year groups across the school there are identifiable gaps in achievement between pupils in receipt of pupil premium and those who are not.
 Reduced gaps in achievement between pupils entitled to Pupil Premium and those that are not.
+Individual teacher appraisal projects were set in September 2016.
+Each of these identified barriers to learning for individual pupils and put in place specific actions to address these.
+All projects have led to improvements in attainment for targeted pupils.
 RESOURCES £1000 Access to online resources and the LA's e-learning platform has been subsidised.
 Digital technology + 4 Months.
 Moderate impact for high cost, based on extensive evidence.
 Different technology has the potential to enable changes in teaching and learning interactions, such as by providing more effective feedback for example, or enabling more helpful representations to be used or simply by motivating students to practice more.
-We expect that this technology will support pupils to work harder, for longer or more efficiently to improve their learning. £640 We hold a contingency that allows us to purchase additional items including uniform, PE Kit, Swimming Kit as well as other resources that children may require and may not have easy access to.
-Additional amounts can be allocated to enhancing curriculum topics through additional resources at the request of teachers.
-Funding may also be used to provide rewards and incentives to support pupils' learning.
+We expect that this technology will support pupils to work harder, for longer or more efficiently to improve their learning.
+All pupils have access to online resources and pupils in receipt of PP achieved and participated as well as those not in receipt of PP £640 We hold a contingency that allows us to purchase and and may not have easy access to.
+Additional amounts can be allocated to enhancing c Funding may also be used to provide rewards and in urriculum topics throug h additional resources at the request o